 Sometimes, there are mini-quizzes following a demo, which help you think about things conceptually and understand what the code is doing a little better.

 06. Hack Design

 There are also tool lists with recommendations from people who use them.
 This is an excellent catalogue of design resources for all levels.
-It offers great introductory content for beginners and more advanced techniques for those of us who do this full-time.
+It offers great introductory content for beginners and more advanced techniques for those who do this full-time.

 Udemy is an expansive catalogue, filled with thousands of other topics besides web and technology, with prices ranging from free to hundreds of dollars.
-I would venture to say you could find just about anything you wanted to learn about on here.
+We would venture to say you could find just about anything you wanted to learn about on here.